๐Ÿ†—Language and Cognition

 Why This Matters

-Semantic networks are the mental architecture behind how you store, organize, and retrieve meaning—and they're central to understanding language cognition.
+Semantic networks are the mental architecture behind how you store, organize, and retrieve meaning.
+They're central to understanding language cognition.
 When you hear the word "dog" and instantly think of "bark," "pet," or "animal," you're experiencing your semantic network in action.
 These models explain everything from why some words come to mind faster than others to how we categorize the world around us.
 You'll be tested on the differences between hierarchical models, feature-based approaches, and connectionist frameworks, as well as the experimental evidence that supports each.

 Hierarchical and Structural Models

 These foundational models propose that knowledge is organized in tree-like structures, with general categories branching into specific instances.
-The key mechanism is inheritance—properties stored at higher nodes automatically apply to everything below them.
+The key mechanism is inheritance: properties stored at higher nodes automatically apply to everything below them.

 Collins and Quillian's Model

-• "Is-a" links define category membership and enable property inheritance throughout the hierarchy
+• "Is-a" links define category membership and enable property inheritance throughout the hierarchy.

 Hierarchical Networks

-• Tree-like organization places superordinate categories at the top with increasingly specific instances below
+• Tree-like organization places superordinate categories at the top with increasingly specific instances below.

-• Inheritance mechanism allows efficient storage—you don't need to store "breathes" for every living thing separately
+• Inheritance mechanism allows efficient storage.
+You don't need to store "breathes" for every living thing separately.

-• Facilitates top-down processing in language comprehension by activating general categories before specific exemplars
+• Facilitates top-down processing in language comprehension by activating general categories before specific exemplars.

 Activation-Based Models

 These models explain how accessing one concept triggers related concepts automatically.
-The core mechanism is spreading activation—energy flows outward from an activated node, priming connected concepts for faster retrieval.
+The core mechanism is spreading activation: energy flows outward from an activated node, priming connected concepts for faster retrieval.

 Spreading Activation Theory

-• Activation spreads through associative links, with strength diminishing as distance from the source increases
+• Activation spreads through associative links, with strength diminishing as distance from the source increases.

 Semantic Priming

-• Demonstrates automatic activation of related concepts, occurring even when primes are presented subliminally
+• Demonstrates automatic activation of related concepts, occurring even when primes are presented subliminally (below conscious awareness), which suggests the process doesn't require deliberate effort.

-Compare: Spreading Activation Theory vs. Semantic Priming—spreading activation is the mechanism, while semantic priming is the phenomenon it explains.
+Compare: Spreading Activation Theory vs. Semantic Priming: spreading activation is the mechanism, while semantic priming is the phenomenon it explains.
 Know this distinction for multiple-choice questions that ask you to match theories to evidence.

 Feature-Based Models